tloge/Cities_In_Italy/source/bassano/index.rst

 ----------

-    There are four main things that Bassano is known for: its covered bridge over the Brenta, the strong grappa liqueur, the military history, and the locally produced ceramics.
+    There are four main things that Bassano is known for: its covered bridge over the Brenta, the strong grappa liquor, the military history, and the locally produced ceramics.

     The most famous landmark in Bassano is the beautiful bridge called the